lsmo-epfl/aiida-zeopp/README.md

 verdi calculation list -a  # check status of calculation
 ```

-See `examples/submit.py` for an example of how to set up a calculation:

- * Use `CifData` to specify input structure.
- * (optional) Use `SinglefileData` to specify atomic radii file.
- * Use `NetworkParameters` dictionary to specify other command line options.
-   For a complete list of supported command line options, see [here](aiida_zeopp/data/parameters.py)

 ## Tests

+`aiida_zeopp` comes with a number of tests that are run at every commit.

-The following will discover and run all unit test:
+The following will discover and run all unit tests:
 ```shell
 pip install -e .[testing]
 python manage.py